To consider and decide on the recommendations as set out in the associated report.

 To consider and provide a recommendation to Cabinet on the proposals set out in the attached report.

-David Candlin, Head of Economic Development and Property, introduced the report as set out in the agenda.
+Lee Colyer, Director of Finance, Policy and Development introduced the report set out in the agenda.

 Discussion and questions from Members included the following: